-- All Trustees are appointed by the Board normally for a term of three years.
+• All Trustees are appointed by the Board normally for a term of three years.
 Trustees may be re-appointed at the end of their term of office.
 The Board reviews its constituency on a regular basis, analysing the skills available to it and identifying any gaps there might be.

 The Board seeks nominees from a wide range of local organisations, Volunteers and supporters to ensure an appropriate, wide-ranging skill base is available to the Board.
-Potential Trustees are interviewed by a sub-group pf Trustees, and may subsequently be recommended for appointment to the Board.
-A full induction programme, including instruction in respect of Board policy and procedures and any specific requirements appropriate for the individual Trustee, is managed by the Company Secretary. - Ongoing training is provided via professional organisations, attendance at seminars and regular liaison with statutory authorities and other relevant organisations. - Matthew Thompsett and Theresa Salter left the Board during the year; we are grateful for their contribution and very appreciative of the fact that their skills remain available to the Board as required.
+Potential Trustees are interviewed by a sub-group of Trustees and may subsequently be recommended for appointment to the Board.
+A full induction programme, including instruction in respect of Board policy and procedures and any specific requirements appropriate for the individual Trustee, is managed by the Company Secretary.

+• Ongoing training is provided via professional organisations, attendance at seminars and regular liaison with statutory authorities and other relevant organisations.

+• John Reid left the Board during the year and we are grateful for his contribution.